whizzml/examples/automl/automl-orchestrator/readme.md

 ### From a train and a test dataset
 In this case, we should pass to the script the `train-dataset` and the `test-dataset`, and we will left blank the `orchestrator-exec` input.
+Remember to set previously the correct **objective field** in your train and test datasets.

 The script will run the full **automated Machine Learning pipeline** and it will return, at the end of the process, the